 Limb Deformity Correction

 Whether your limb deformity is congenital or is the result of disease or injury, the specialists at Foot & Ankle Specialists of Ohio are experienced in correcting lower extremity problems.
-Located in Mentor, Chardon, Westlake, Bedford and Garfield Heights, Ohio, this team is committed to effectively repairing your bones and getting you as active and mobile as you’d like to be.
+Located in Mentor, Chardon, Westlake, Lakewood and Garfield Heights, Ohio, this team is committed to effectively repairing your bones and getting you as active and mobile as you’d like to be.
 To discuss your limb deformity correction, call or book an appointment online today.

 Limb Deformity Correction Q & A

 What is a lower limb deformity?